 a bachelor's degree from an accredited college or university by the time of enrollment.

-The priority application deadline is January 15 for the following fall semester.
+The extended priority application deadline is February 4 for the following fall semester.
 All application materials must be received in the Office of Admission by the deadline date for priority consideration.
 Late applications may be considered at the discretion

 of the Admission Committee.